wustlcse237sp20/project-rubikscubesolver/README.md

 * cube class implemented, cube is the heart of the project it represents an NxNxN cube and can have moves and algorithms be applied to it in order to perform a series of transformations.
 * Test for cube
 * Test for move
+* Created cube explorer class.
+Allows the user to interact with the cube through the terminal.

 **User stories to complete next iteration:**